 Rudolph W. Menger

-Rudolph W. Menger (c.
-1892 – August 1985, age 93).
+Rudolph W. Menger (1892 – August 1985, age 93).
 Brother of Minnie Menger Schlosser and Gustav P. Menger.
-Son of Dr. Rudolph Menger (city physician, San Antonio 1890s) and Catherine Barbara Menger (born in the Menger Hotel — granddaughter of William L. Menger, the hotel’s founder).
+Married Charlotte Malone (d.
+1935; see Charlotte Malone Menger).
+His 1892 birth year and the Malone marriage are recorded on the Tim Draves “Mary Menger Descendants” worksheet (rev. 7 July 2016), transcribed in the Draves 19 June 2026 scans.
+Son of Dr. Rudolph Menger (city physician, San Antonio 1890s) and Catherine Barbara Menger (born in the Menger Hotel — daughter of William A. Menger, the hotel’s founder).
 His paternal grandfather was Simon Menger, founder of the Menger Soap Factory.
 The two Menger forebears were not related.

 Role at Hoffmann-Hayman